RaldS7/primevideo-linux/README.md

 ```
 clear
 ```
-Open your winecfg and make your Windows version "Windows 7"
+Open your winecfg and make sure your Windows version is "Windows 7".
 ```
 winecfg
 ```